bright/new-www/content/blog/three-dimensions-of-empathy.md

 ## EMPATHY & WORKPLACE

-You now know that there are three types pf empathy, but how to use them in the workplace? **At first we have to realise that empathy is crucial in any type of organisation regardless of its size, age or industry.
+You now know that there are three types of empathy, but how to use them in the workplace? **At first we have to realise that empathy is crucial in any type of organisation regardless of its size, age or industry.
 Empathy is also not dedicated only to the companies which deal with setbacks in progress, underperformance, or team issues.** Being empathic should be just something natural in your team.
 The problem is that we are sometimes focused so much on achieving our own goals and ambitions that we forget about people around us.
 But there are many simple ways of demonstrating empathy in your team that you can put in practise even right now.

 ### **Be observant**